E – Definitions of Ailments

 – Ectopic pregnancy – State in which a fertilized egg implants at a site other than the uterus.

-– Inflammation of the skin accompanied by itching and the presence of a watery discharge.
+– of the skin accompanied by itching and the presence of a watery discharge.
 It may be acute or chronic, but is not contagious.

 – ED50 – Median effective dose.